2007 Georgia Tech Yellow Jackets football team: Notre Dame

 Running Back Tashard Choice ran for a career-high 196 yards for 2 touchdowns in the worst loss suffered by Notre Dame in a season opener in its history.
 Notre Dame accumulated −9 rushing yards and 130 passing yards.
 Georgia Tech amassed 260 yards on the ground while Taylor Bennett went 11/23 for 121 yards for his third career start.
 The Georgia Tech defense added nine quarterback sacks and recovered three fumbles.

 Samford

-Pregame Line: Samford +46.5

 Georgia Tech scored 9 rushing touchdowns in an offensive exhibition that also featured 389 yards of rushing yards.
 Tashard Choice continued his 100 yards per game streak with a 110 yard, 2 touchdown effort.
 True freshman Jon Dwyer racked up 3 rushing touchdowns as well.
 The Tech defense held Samford to 84 yards rushing and recovered two fumbles.